gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 so it's important to keep that in mind when we study its main `Gapotchenko.FX` module.

 Some concepts may seem a bit odd at first look.
-However, they allow to reap the great benefits.
+However, they allow to reap the **great** benefits.
 Let's see how and why that happens.

+Please note that Gapotchenko.FX is not an idiomatic functional kernel like the one you might expect in some languages like Haskell.
+Instead, Gapotchenko.FX is a mass-market product that uses the benefits of functional style up to the point where it remains beneficial.
+It also does OOP and some other techniques as long as they are bringing the benefit at a particular scenario.

 ## Optional Values